BPHL-Molecular/Daytona_HAV/README.md

 # Daytona_HAV
 ## Introduction

-This pipeline can perform the genotype detection and phylogeny analysis of Heptatits C virus (HCV).
+This pipeline can perform species detection and phylogeny analysis of Heptatits A virus (HCV).
 Illumina paired-end sequencing data are required for the pipeline.
 The phylogenetic relationship is built based on SNP sequences.
-7 HCV genotypes and 61 HCV subtypes from NCBI are used as references to analyze phylogenetic relationship of the test samples.
+17 HAV samples from NCBI are used as references to analyze phylogenetic relationship of the test samples.

 ## Prerequisites
 Nextflow is needed.
 The details of installation can be found at https://github.com/nextflow-io/nextflow.
 For HiPerGator users, its installation is not needed.